jerrylance/Statistical-Signal-Estimation-/README.md

 final project

-This is a CNN to classify image program， has a detailed explanation.
+This is an CNN to classify image program， has a detailed explanation.

 CH7-13